matter-labs/zksync-web-era-docs/docs/api/api.md

 zkSync 2.0 fully supports standard [Ethereum JSON-RPC API](https://eth.wiki/json-rpc/API).

-As long as your code does not involve deploying new smart contracts (they can only be deployed using EIP712 transactions, more on that [below](#eip712)), _no changes for the codebase are needed!_
+As long as the code does not involve deploying new smart contracts (they can only be deployed using EIP712 transactions, more on that [below](#eip712)), _no changes for the codebase are needed._

-You can continue using the SDKs that you use now.
-Users will continue paying fees in ETH and the UX will be identical to the one on Ethereum.
+It is possible to continue using the SDK that is currently in use.
+Users will continue paying fees in ETH, and the UX will be identical to the one on Ethereum.

-However, zkSync has its own specifics which this section is all about.
+However, zkSync has its own specifics, which this section describes.

 ## EIP712

 To specify additional fields, like the token for fee payment or provide the bytecode for new smart contracts, EIP712 transactions should be used.
-These transactions have the same fields as standard Ethereum transactions, but also they have fields which contains additional L2-specific data (`fee_token`, etc):
+These transactions have the same fields as standard Ethereum transactions, but also they have fields which contain additional L2-specific data (`fee_token`, etc):

 ```json
 "fee": {